-Renting a fully furnished one bedroom apartment in a good location in cities other than Kyiv will cost you between $250 – $400 per month.
-Cost of living in Kyiv, as a capital, is more expensive.
+Renting a fully furnished one-bedroom apartment in a good location in cities other than Kyiv will cost you between $250 – $400 per month.
+The cost of living in Kyiv, as a capital, is more expensive.
 Rent there will be somewhere between $400-$600 per month.
 For this price, you get a very nice looking one or two-bedroom flat with furniture.

 Depending on a city you choose to live in, expenses for groceries and occasional eating out in Ukraine go between $200 and $300 per person.
 A cup of coffee to go costs around $0.50.
 Street food like kebab, crepes or sandwich cost between $1-$3.
 Latte and a cake in a coffee shop will be around $3 too.

 Public transportation is incredibly cheap.
 Metro ride in Kyiv is around $0.35 cents, city bus or as it’s called “marshrutka” costs around $0.25 cents, a trolley costs way less, like 10 or 15 cents.